Managing Plugins

 This will install/update the lsp plugin.

-To install a plugin manually without using plugin managers such as lpm or Miq, you need to locate the USERDIR directory in your system.
+To install a plugin manually without using plugin managers such as lpm, you need to locate the USERDIR directory in your system.
 This directory is usually located in the following locations:

 Open USERDIR in a file manager / shell of your preference and navigate to the plugins folder.
 Copy the plugin file / directory into the plugins folder, and restart Lite XL.